Efficiently stable presentations from error-correcting codes: Efficient stability

 \begin{lemma}[Lemma 3.8 in~\cite{slofstra2019set}] Let $\mC$ be the class of tracial von Neumann algebras.
 Let $\mu_R$ be the equal mixture of the uniform distribution on all words $[x_i,x_j]$ ($i\neq j$) and the uniform distribution on all words $x_i^2$.
 Let $\mu_S$ be the uniform distribution on $\{x_1,\ldots,x_k\}$.
 Then for every $k$, there is a $\delta_k = O_k(\eps)$ such that the presentation~\eqref{eq:z2-efficient} is $(\delta_k,\mu_S,\mu_R,\mC)$-stable.
 Furthermore, the close representation can be taken on the same algebra. \end{lemma}

-As one would expect, the dependence of $\delta_k$ on $k$ depends on both the diameter of $\Z_2^k$ for the presentation~\eqref{eq:z2-efficient}, and certain values of its \emph{Dehn function} --- namely, the minimal volume of a Van Kampen diagram with perimeters of length $3$.
+As one would expect from Lemma~\ref{lem:stab-group}, the dependence of $\delta_k$ on $k$ depends on both the diameter of $\Z_2^k$ for the presentation~\eqref{eq:z2-efficient}, and certain values of its \emph{Dehn function} --- namely, the minimal volume of a Van Kampen diagram with perimeters of length $3$.
 By expressing each element of $\Z_2^k$ as a product of generators in the natural way, and by applying Corollary~\ref{cor:lin-test}, it is possible to show that $\delta_k=O(k^2\eps)$ in Lemma~\ref{lem:eff-z2}.
-With more work one can get $\delta_k=O(k\eps)$, see~\cite[Theorem 3.2]{chao2017overlapping}.
-This turns up to be tight, as the next lemma shows.
+With more work one can get $\delta_k=O(k\eps)$.
+This was shown in~\cite[Theorem 3.2]{chao2017overlapping} for the case of the operator norm.
+We show it for the dimension-normalized Frobenius norm in Appendix~\ref{sec:proj}, using an iterative rounding argument that (partially) parallels the one in~\cite{chao2017overlapping}.
+This turns out to be tight, as the next lemma shows.

 \begin{lemma} Let $\mu_R$ and $\mu_S$ be as in Lemma~\ref{lem:eff-z2}.
 Then, for every $1\leq c\leq \frac{k}{2}$, there is a $(\nicefrac{c}{\binom{k}{2}},\mu_R)$-almost homomorphism of $\langle S\colon R\rangle$ which is at least $(\nicefrac{c}{16k},\mu_S)$-far from any homomorphism (according to Definition~\ref{def:close}). \end{lemma}